PoCInnovation/Pool2023/Software/day05/React/README.md

 - Update the Register `button` to redirect to the Dashboard page when clicked.
 - Update the Login `button` to redirect to the Dashboard page when clicked.
 - The Dashboard page must contains:
-  - A `navbar` in the top containing :
+  - A `navbar` in the top containing:
     - A `link` to the Dashboard page on the left.
     - A `button` `Add an Artist` on the right, **doing nothing for now**.
   - A `grid` listing artists's `card`.